DevMountain/code-live-student/README.md

   |-- README.md
 ```

 Notice how the folder `instructor-code` contains a public and src folder along with some files.
 This would be the instructor code.
-Also notice how there is no .gitignore or node_modules, these files will not be synced to your computer as they will be ignored on the instructor side.
+Also, notice how there is no .gitignore or node_modules, these files will not be synced to your computer as they will be ignored on the instructor side.

 When this file structure is set up, you can compare selected files using VS Code's compare functionality.
 Do so by selecting the instructor file you want to compare and then your file that you want to compare so that both are selected. *It's important that you select your file last, you are only able to edit the file that is selected last.* After doing this, right click on the last file selected to select the option `Compare Selected`.
 This will open both files in your editor and compare the differences between the two files.